-Engagement and Participation
+Engagement and Participation - 30%

 The heart of this course is discussion.
-If you read the assigned material, come to class, and contribute to the dialogue, you will succeed.
 You will only be graded on your personal engagement with the material and your effort in sharing it with the class.
-Specifically, the instructor will note each student's willingness to engage in class, and may assign weekly journal writings through Moodle to assess responses to classroom discussions.
+Specifically, I will note each student's willingness to engage in class, and may assign weekly journal writings through Moodle to assess responses to classroom discussions.

-Essay and Presentation
+Essay and Presentation - 40%

 Research and essay-writing are key parts of this course's learning outcomes.
 Your research essay should be on a relevant subject matter that speaks to you.
-With permission of the instructor, you may choose to write about a piece of literature that is not specifically covered in the course materials, but still addresses the core themes of the course.
+All research topics must be approved by Friday January 31.
+Your research essay will be worth 25% of your total grade.

 You will present your essay to the class.
-Each presentation should take 5-10 minutes and include an outline and elaboration of the core components of your essay, followed by answering questions from the instructor and class.
-It is not acceptable to simply read your essay out loud.
-If you and one other student shares a common subject matter, you may ask for the instructor's permission to present together.
-However, both students will be expected to present and answer questions.
+Each presentation should take 5-10 minutes and include an elaboration of the core components of your essay, followed by questions from the instructor and class.
+You may not simply read your essay out loud.
+Your presentation will be worth 15% of your total grade.